iadarshrawat/Estate-Easy/README.md

 ## Features

-- Post tasks and services.
-- Browse and hire freelancers.
+- Browse properties for sale or rent.
+- Real-time chat with an admin.
-- User authentication and authorization.
+- Secure user authentication and authorization.
-- Detailed user profiles with ratings and reviews.
+- Detailed property listings with images, descriptions, and prices.
-- Secure payment integration.
 - Responsive design for mobile and desktop.

 ## Technologies